The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/ultimates.md

 Delirium windows in post-Temporal Stasis and post-Inception Formation uptime phases will be identical; if you get cut off after three hits in the first, you will get cut off after three hits again in the second, with a slim chance for a fourth.

 During Inception Formation, you can Plunge onto the True Heart and use Stalwart Soul combos to gain resources.
-This should not cost a use of Plunge in any uptime phase, and it is possible to finish two full combos for a completely free 1200 mana and 40 blood.
+This should not cost a use of Plunge in any uptime phase, and it is possible to finish two full combos for a completely free 1200 mana and 40 Blood.
 Overall, you will gain about 4800~5400 mana during Inception Formation, depending on how many combos you finish on the True Heart.

 Living Shadow should be precast after Inception Formation to fit more hits under buffs.
 Casting it as Brute Justice lands should put its first hit under buffs cast after the 2nd GCD.